• Menu

 One of the common side effects you might have from an epidural is a severe headache.

 Most often the epidural is placed when you are in active labor (or the second stage of labor).
+It is better that you have full range of movement during the first stage of labor (also called the latent phase).

 There are some myths that getting an epidural will decrease your chance of a vaginal birth, but many pregnant women find it very helpful, feel like it is the right decision for them, and have a very positive birth experience.